mbrooker/mbrooker-blog/_posts/2022-11-29-snapstart.md

 ![](/blog/images/snapstart_tree.png)

-Unlike traditional approaches to memory deduplication (like [Kernel Samepage Merging(https://docs.kernel.org/admin-guide/mm/ksm.html)) there's no memory vs. CPU tradeoff here: identical pages are shared based on their provenance rather than on post-hoc scanning<sup>[6](#foot6)</sup>.
+Unlike traditional approaches to memory deduplication (like [Kernel Samepage Merging](https://docs.kernel.org/admin-guide/mm/ksm.html)) there's no memory vs. CPU tradeoff here: identical pages are shared based on their provenance rather than on post-hoc scanning<sup>[6](#foot6)</sup>.
 This significantly reduces the scope of the data movement challenge, by requiring widely-used components to be downloaded infrequently, reducing data movement by as much as 90% for common workloads.

+Incremental snapshotting also allows us to use seperate cryptographic keys for different levels of data, including service keys for common components, and per-customer and customer-controlled keys for customer data.

 **Hungry, Hungry Hippos**